OctopusDeploy/blog/blog/2019-09/why-use-nginx-unit/index.md

 ## Configuration API

-Every modern computing platform has a rich CLI tool based by a well structured API.
+Every modern computing platform has a rich CLI tool backed by a well structured API.
 It is easy to take this functionality for granted until you find yourself running `sed` against a configuration file and then restarting a service.

 While NGINX Unit doesn't provide a CLI tool (all the examples in the documentation use `curl`), it does expose all of the configuration via an easy to understand HTTP API.
 This provides you with a great deal of flexibility in choosing how to expose the API (i.e. expose it on localhost or [securely proxy it to make it publicly available](https://unit.nginx.org/howto/integration/#securely-proxying-unit-api)), and means you can use any scripting tool of your choice to interact with it.